fivetran/dbt-language-server/README.md

 # Language Server for dbt

 This extension will help you work with dbt and BigQuery.\
-**Note:** Turning on Auto Save is strongly recommended.
-With this option turned on, Vscode will save your changes after a configured delay or when focus leaves the editor.
+**Note:** Turning on [Auto Save](https://code.visualstudio.com/docs/editor/codebasics#_save-auto-save) is strongly recommended.
+With this option turned on, VS Code will save your changes after a configured delay or when focus leaves the editor.
 This feature is required for preview, completion and errors highlighting.

 ## Features